[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 The ego-track of Neville Yeadon (continued):

 My quarters?
 My quarters?
-I take a couple of strides forward.
-In wonderment I then stop, and simply gawp at the fantastic lens-shaped interior.
+I take a couple of strides forward and then, in wonderment, I stop - and simply gawp, awestruck by the lens-shaped penthouse interior.

-Mustn't let myself be fooled; mustn't allow myself to be childishly impressed.
-I am the Daon, after all, the Heir to this city.
+Mustn't let myself be childishly impressed or fooled by what seems fantastic.
+I am the Daon, after all.
+Heir to this city.
 Such being my rank, I ought not to be overwhelmed by magnificence, splendour, profusion -

-Yet something about this opulent penthouse gets to me, its glowing furniture and winking lights prompt me to imagine I'm in some de luxe flying saucer which has settled here to flatten the crown of the Menestegon's dome.
+Yet the glowing furniture and winking lights prompt me to imagine I'm in some de luxe flying saucer which, flattening the crown of the Menestegon's dome, has settled here.

-From where I stand I can see all the way around the roomy dazzle, except where the central shaft (out of which I have just stepped) blocks the view.
-My eyes follow the row of windows, and below them the banks of switches and vidscreens, and the holocube-laden recesses below those, a ring of wonders encircling the entire periphery.
+From where I stand, I can see all the way around the roomy dazzle of this opulent dwelling, except where the central shaft (out of which I have just stepped) blocks the view.
+My eyes follow the row of windows.
+Below them I see the banks of switches and vidscreens, and the holocube-laden recesses below those.
+It's a ring of wonders encircling the entire periphery.

-All my quarters?
-What an enticement to study and research.
+All my quarters, did he say?
+What an enticement.
+Vast scope for study and research.
+Perhaps the answers to a myriad questions, just waiting for me here.
 And that's not all of it.
-The central portion where I stand is a hub of softness where comfort alone reigns.
-Here, low, four-foot velvety walls broken by U-shaped gaps form an open-plan lounge area, plushly strewn with furniture and fittings adapted for every human need: living-quarters for the fortunate proprietor, which is to say, me, if I can believe it.
+In case I don't feel in the mood for work, the central portion where I stand is a hub of softness where comfort alone reigns.
+Here, low, four-foot velvety walls broken by U-shaped gaps form an open-plan lounge area, all plushly strewn with furniture and fittings adapted for every human need: living-quarters for the fortunate proprietor, which is to say, me.
+If, that is, I can believe it.

-Ah but, I already sense, here, a trove by which I may grasp wider wonders and learn properly about the planet which has become my home world.
+Ah but, I reply to my admonitory self, I sense, here, a real trove, not a con but a true opportunity.
+Here it might be possible for me, by grasping wider wonders, to learn properly about the planet which has become my home world.

-But don't show your eagerness.
-Stay cool, sardonic, dryly pessimistic.
-For you must expect to pay a price.
+Still, don't show your eagerness.
+Stay cool, dryly pessimistic.
+For nothing comes without a price; you must expect to pay.

-I turn to Lanok Ryr and say, "This is a fine-looking prison, I have to admit."
+I remark to him, "This is a fine-looking prison, I have to admit."

 "You literally mean that?"